TwilioQuest/extension-docs/src/guide/style-guide.md

-# Using TwilioQuest Tilesets: Style Guide
+# Using Tilesets: A Style Guide

 The `twilioquest-base` extension provides a large variety of tileable art assets that can be used to build new maps within TwilioQuest.
 The majority of these art assets are mapped to a grid-based layout in `TwilioQuestTileset.png`.